Current Cases

 Plaintiffs allege that Defendants engaged in an illegal scheme to delay competition in the United States and its territories for Seroquel XR, a prescription medication approved by the U.S. Food and Drug Administration (“FDA”) for the treatment of: (1) schizophrenia; (2) acute depressive episodes of bipolar disorder; (3) acute manic or mixed episodes of bipolar disorder in conjunction with other medications; (4) long-term bipolar disorder in conjunction with other medications; and (5) major depressive disorder.

 Recognizing the huge market for Seroquel XR, in 2008, Handa became the first drug manufacturer to file an Abbreviated New Drug Application (“ANDA”) (No. 90-482) with the FDA seeking approval to market the 50mg, 150mg, 200mg, and 300mg strengths of generic extended-release quetiapine fumarate tablets, with Seroquel XR as its Reference Listed Drug.
-Accord Pharmaceuticals, Inc. (“Accord”) became the first drug manufacturer to file an ANDA (No. 90-681) for the 400mg strength of extended-release quetiapine fumarate tablets, with Seroquel XR as its Reference Listed Drug.
 Handa later filed an ANDA for the 400mg strength of extended-release quetiapine fumarate.

-Pursuant to 21 U.S.C. § 355(j)(2)(B), both Handa and Accord separately sent AstraZeneca, the manufacture of Seroquel XR, notice letters throughout 2008 and early 2009.
-In these letters, Handa and Accord each certified that they would seek final FDA approval to launch and market their generic extended-release quetiapine fumarate products prior to the expiration of U.S. Patent No. 5,948,437 (the “’437 Patent”), a follow-on patent, which supposedly covered Seroquel XR.
+Pursuant to 21 U.S.C. § 355(j)(2)(B), Handa sent AstraZeneca, the manufacture of Seroquel XR, notice letters, certifying that it would seek final FDA approval to launch and market its generic extended-release quetiapine fumarate product prior to the expiration of U.S. Patent No. 5,948,437 (the “’437 Patent”), a follow-on patent, which supposedly covered Seroquel XR.

 The ’437 Patent was set to expire on May 8, 2017 and the regulatory exclusivities associated with the ’437 Patent expired on November 28, 2017.

-Plaintiffs allege that AstraZeneca sought to block Handa and Accord’s generic version of Seroquel XR by filing multiple patent infringement lawsuits against the generic manufactures in 2008 and 2009.
+Plaintiffs allege that AstraZenca sought to block Handa’s generic version of Seroquel XR by filing a patent infringement lawsuit against Handa.
 In December 2010, after the FDA granted tentative approval to Handa’s ANDA for generic Seroquel XR in all strengths and it became clear that AstraZeneca was very likely to lose any litigation over the ‘437 Patent, Plaintiffs claim that AstraZeneca induced Handa to drop its patent challenge and delay launching its generic version with a large “reverse payment” in direct violation of antitrust law.

 On or about September 29, 2011, AstraZeneca and Handa entered into a settlement agreement concerning Handa’s ANDA (“Handa Non-Compete Agreement”).
 Under the terms of the Handa Non-Compete Agreement, Handa agreed to abandon the patent fight and delay its launch of generic extended-release quetiapine fumarate in the 50mg, 150mg, 200mg, and 300mg strengths until November 1, 2016.
 Handa also agreed to abandon the patent fight with respect to the 400mg strength as well, even though it did not hold first filer status for that strength.
 In exchange for Handa’s delayed generic launch, AstraZeneca agreed not to compete with Handa by launching an authorized generic Seroquel XR during Handa’s 180-day exclusivity period.